vlukiyanov/blog/content/posts/iterating-paginating-apis-data-science.md

     return map(SearchResult.parse_obj, iter_call_get(url))
 ```

-Which we can then compose using `itertools.islice` and a comprehension:
+We can then compose the above using `itertools.islice` and a comprehension:

 ```python
 # Example query, first 10 results in the "Politics" section